Amending Transactions

 • Tax: If you change the Tax Rate, you must manually amend the Amt and BC Amt fields on both the GL and Tax Control Account lines.
 Incomplete modification can lead to incorrect VAT Returns.

-3. When finished, click Process Edits.
-A screenshot of a computer
+5. When finished, click Process Edits.

 Viewing the Change Log

 If the transaction has been edited, a blue flag will appear.
-A screenshot of a computer

 Click the icon to open Change Log.
 This displays details of the changes, including date and user.